sowjumn/data_eng/spark/Notes.md

 Coalesce is a narrow transformation and the spark wouldnt shuffle your data across the cluster

 Repartition is a wide transformation and spark would transfer data across cluster to evenly distribute the data across the cluster

+#Delta Lake
+Partitioning the columns in a Delta table speeds up queries only for columns with a low cardinality.